-Evilgiane Takes On the Music World: 'I'm Not a Drill Producer'
+EvilGiane Takes On the Music World: 'I'm Not a Drill Producer'

 He and Surf Gang have steadily ascended since speaking to Rolling Stone two years ago.
 Surf Gang Records dropped their first release from electronic duo Snow Strippers and have several other signees in waiting.
 They’re expanding into fashion and branding, too.
 Along with the Drake-sampling “The Hillbillies,” which derived from Giane’s budding relationship with Keem, Giane produced A$AP Rocky and Playboi Carti’s “Our Destiny,” which mysteriously appeared on Rocky’s Instagram page earlier this year before being taken down, and Earl Sweatshirt’s “Making The Band,” which officially released last week after months of anticipation online.

-“I’m trying to just keep the ball rolling, man, No matter what I do.”
-Giane says.
+“I’m trying to just keep the ball rolling, man, no matter what I do,” Giane says.
 A former skater and recent model, he says he has a slew of other interests beyond music.
-“I did a Mark Jacobs shoot recently.
-I’m trying to keep doing everything.
-Just keep being creative, man.
+“I did a Marc Jacobs shoot recently.
+I’m trying to keep doing everything, just keep being creative, man.
 Fuck being normal.
 That is boring.
 Even though I always feel like I’m such a regular person, anyways.”

 Editor’s picks